 Ukrainians prepare a traditional twelve-course meal.
 A family’s youngest child watches through the window for the evening star to appear, a signal that the feast can begin.

 Most Canadian Christmas traditions are very similar to those practiced in the United States.
-In the far north of the country, the Eskimos celebrate a winter festival called sinck tuck, which features parties with dancing and the exchanging of gifts.
+In the far north of the country, Indigenous Inuits celebrate a winter festival called Sinck Tuck, which features parties with dancing and the exchanging of gifts.